-Our first lead product candidate, NVL-520, is a novel ROS1-selective inhibitor designed with the aim to address the clinical challenges of emergent treatment resistance, CNS-related adverse events, and brain metastases that may limit the use of currently available ROS1 TKI.
-Preclinical data has shown that NVL-520 was brain-penetrant, inhibited wild-type ROS1 fusions, remained active in the presence of mutations conferring resistance to approved and investigational ROS1 inhibitors, and displayed strong selectivity for both wild-type ROS1 and its resistance variants as compared to the structurally related TRKB, thereby minimizing the potential for off-target TRKB-related CNS adverse events.
+Our first lead product candidate, NVL-520, is being developed for patients with ROS1-positive NSCLC.
+NVL-520 is a novel ROS1-selective inhibitor designed with the aim to address the clinical challenges of emergent treatment resistance, CNS-related adverse events, and brain metastases that may limit the use of currently available ROS1 TKIs.
+Our ARROS-1 clinical trial is a first-in-human Phase 1/2, multicenter, open-label, dose-escalation and expansion study evaluating NVL-520 as an oral monotherapy in patients with advanced ROS1-positive NSCLC and other solid tumors.